• Skip to primary navigation

 However, the gardens and grounds make a good open-air place to wander with your kids and let them run about, while adults can enjoy the impressive views of the palace.

 The imperial palace is open only two days a year, on January 2nd and December 23dr.
-It is a 10-minute walk from Tokyo stop.
+It is a 10-minute walk from the Tokyo stop.
 The gardens are closed on Mondays and Fridays.

 22. Boat tour around Tokyo